-You can use frozen strawberries if that’s what you have on hand.
-For best results, use fresh strawberries, but you can use the frozen variety.
+For best results, use fresh strawberries, but you can use frozen strawberries if that’s what you have on hand.
 Just allow them to thaw, then chop them up and add some sugar.
 Serve over your freshly baked shortcakes!

 If your berries aren’t super sweet, you may need to add more sugar – just adjust the amount to your taste.